Freelance writing seems like the ultimate dream come true, doesn’t it?

 Go through the links provided in step eight and make a list of all the marketing activities you can do.
 Then pick one every day and do it.

 Word of advice: Push yourself out of your comfort zone when marketing your business.
 Not all the time.
 Not even every day.
 But every once in a while pick a marketing activity that scares you.
-You’ll be surprised at the results and the opportunities that comes your way.
+You’ll be surprised at the results and the opportunities that come your way.

 Putting This Guide to Action